-The type of personal information we hold will vary depending upon the reason you have had contact with us but it may include:
+The type of personal information we hold will vary depending upon the reason you have had contact with us but it may include the following:

-Your personal information may be held on a computer system, in a manual record such as in a physical file or a photograph but it can also include other types of electronically held information such as CCTV or body worn video.
+Your personal information may be held on a computer system, in a manual record such as in a physical file but it can also include other types of electronically held information such as CCTV or body worn video.

 Other than directly from you, we collect personal data from a wide range of sources in the exercise of our functions.
 For example, we collect data for our policing purpose, from other law enforcement agencies, partner agencies and via direct reporting from the public.

 We also process personal data that is collected in the course of our administrative functions.
 For example, staff administration, recruitment, procurement, property management, advertising and media.

 To enable Thames Valley Police to meet our statutory duty, we may be required to share your personal information.
 This sharing will depend on your contact with us but may include the following:

 Disclosures of personal information are made on a case-by-case basis, using the personal information appropriate to a specific purpose and circumstances, and with necessary controls in place.